 They turned into the four happiest lads in the world, and she waved at little Pierce, who was craning his neck around to look at her as he was shuffled out the door, and he returned her wave hesitantly.

 “You stay away from my sons.”

-Brìghde turned to see Emelisse snarling at her, rolled her eyes and took a few steps away from her, but was jerked back by a long bony hand wrapped around Brìghde’s entire upper arm.
+Brìghde turned to see the French mistress snarling at her.
+Brìghde rolled her eyes and took a few steps away from her, but was jerked back by a long bony hand wrapped around Brìghde’s entire upper arm.
 It hurt.
-She merely looked at the hand, then up at Emelisse and murmured, “Get your hand off me before I cut it off.”
+But she merely looked at the hand, then up at Emelisse and murmured, “Get your hand off me before I cut it off.”